simonsobs/socs/docs/agents/chopper_mc2000b.rst

 Thorlabs MC2000B Agent
 ========================

-The MC2000B Chopper Agent is an OCS agent which helps monitor input and output frequencies of the chopper, and sends commands to set the frequency of the chopper, as well as other features such as the bladetype and reference modes of the device.
+The Thorlabs MC2000B Agent is an OCS agent which helps monitor input and output frequencies of the Thorlabs chopper, and sends commands to set the frequency of the chopper, as well as other features such as the bladetype and reference modes of the device.

 Dependencies